Reviews and Comments

 There is also an angry aside on the failure in 2020 to have a joined up policy for hospitality with people being encouraged to avoid socialising before the furlough scheme was in place.

-The book does have a love of food and a good night but the bigger picture of an industry in desperate need of change and for …
+The book does have a love of food and a good night but the bigger picture of an industry in desperate need of …

 finished reading Provenance by Ann Leckie (Imperial Radch)